oldjunyi/UnicodeFontFixer/README.md

 # Unicode Font Fixer

-This is a minecraft mod to fix broken text caused by small Unicode font.
+This is a minecraft mod fixes broken text caused by small Unicode font.

 See [http://minecraft.curseforge.com/projects/unicode-font-fixer][1] for details.